dbt-labs/corp/values.md

 ### We are more concerned with value creation than value capture.

-We will only succeed if we create value for our community.
+We will only succeed if we create value in the world.
 If we optimize for that first, commercial success will follow.

 ### Work done well is its own end.